-(1) No decision of the United States Supreme Court or the California Supreme Court holding a statute of this state repealed by implication has been found.

-(2) No decision of the United States Supreme Court or the California Supreme Court holding a statute of this state unconstitutional has been found.35
+- (1) No decision of the United States Supreme Court or the California Supreme Court holding a statute of this state repealed by implication has been found. - (2) No decision of the United States Supreme Court holding a statute of this state unconstitutional has been found. - (3) One decision of the California Supreme Court held a statute of this state unconstitutional.35